choctaw-nation/cno-plugin-events/README.md

 ## v2.0.5

--   Update AddToCalendar logic to be registered immediately and enqueud in the `single` file.
+-   Update AddToCalendar logic to be registered immediately and enqueued in the `single` file.

 ## v2.0.4